UNO: Unlearning via Orthogonalization in Generative models: Related work

-Negative Preference Optimization (NPO)~\cite{zhang2024negative} offers an alignment-inspired approach to machine unlearning by assigning lower preference or likelihood to data from the forget set.
+Negative Preference Optimization (NPO)~\citep{zhang2024negative} offers an alignment-inspired approach to machine unlearning by assigning lower preference or likelihood to data from the forget set.
 Through preference-based training, the model learns to reduce its reliance on forget data, often using pairwise comparisons or preference signals.
-Normalized Gradient Difference (NGDiff)~\cite{bu2024unlearning} approaches unlearning as a multi-task optimization problem, balancing the objectives of forgetting and retaining.
-By normalizing the gradient differences between these tasks and employing an adaptive learning rate scheduler, NGDiff provides stable training and effectively manages the trade-off between unlearning and model utility.
-Cao et al.~\cite{cao2022machine} propose a projection residual based method to remove the influence of undesired data.
-In the same vein, gradient surgery~\cite{bae2023gradient} attempts to maximize the loss in a direction orthogonal to the loss gradient evaluated on the retain dataset.
-While promising for generative models, gradient surgery can suffer from inefficiency when there is significant overlap between loss gradients computed on the retain and forget data, or even cause catastrophic forgetting.
+Normalized Gradient Difference (NGDiff)~\citep{bu2024unlearning} approaches unlearning as a multi-task optimization problem, balancing the objectives of forgetting and retaining.
+By normalizing the gradient differences between these tasks and employing an adaptive learning rate scheduler, NGDiff provides stable training and effectively manages the trade-off between unlearning and model utility. \cite{cao2022machine} propose a projection residual based method to remove the influence of undesired data.
+In the same vein, gradient surgery~\citep{bae2023gradient} attempts to maximize the loss in a direction orthogonal to the loss gradient evaluated on the retain dataset.
+While promising for generative models, gradient surgery can suffer from inefficiency when there is significant overlap between loss gradients computed on the retain and forget data, and may even cause catastrophic forgetting.
 We aim to improve upon this approach by explicitly enforcing orthogonality between these conflicting gradients.
 Our algorithms exhibit no catastrophic forgetting, achieve fast unlearning speeds, and are robust to hyperparameter selection.

-For a comprehensive overview of unlearning techniques for large language models, including method categorization and scale-specific challenges, see Blanco-Justicia et al.~\cite{blanco2025digital}.
-For a broad taxonomy of machine unlearning across centralized, distributed, and privacy-critical settings with a focus on open problems and verification, see Wang et al.~\cite{wang2024machine}.
+For a comprehensive overview of unlearning techniques for large language models, including method categorization and scale-specific challenges, see \cite{blanco2025digital}.
+For a broad taxonomy of machine unlearning across centralized, distributed, and privacy-critical settings with a focus on open problems and verification, see \cite{wang2024machine}.